-1. The candidate should be able to demonstrate a roll in the test conditions required.
+1. The candidate should be able to demonstrate a roll in the flow.
 It is permissible to allow the candidate to set up before capsizing.
 A roll on one side only is required.

 1. Candidates should understand and be able to demonstrate both defensive and proactive swimming in Grade II water.